Behold, My Servant will prosper; He will be raised and lifted up and highly exalted.

 4 Surely he took up our infirmities and carried our sorrows, yet we considered him stricken by God, smitten by him, and afflicted.

-Jesus had lived a life of peace.
+Isaiah 53 verse 3; Jesus had lived a life of peace.
 He started His ministry and began healing people of their illnesses.
-He Didn't acquire any of the popular sinful habits of his society and was an outcast.
+He didn't acquire any of the popular sinful habits of his society and was an outcast.
+Isn't that what society proposes to us today?
 He didn't come with a rod of iron to punish the wicked at His first appearance here on earth.
 Instead, He was torn to pieces by the wicked of this world so as to fulfill the prophesies spoken of Him.
+But is this not the way of humanity?
+Don't we tear one another to pieces in abortion clinics in our post modern era?
+The most innocent of all humanity is deemed expendable.
+Sex outside of marriage equates to countless deaths of innocent children.

-Verse 4 confirms what He was to do.
+Isaiah 53 verse 4 - 9 (above) written over 700 years before Jesus is born confirms what Jesus is to do.
 He was afflicted for us and He knows the sorrows people feel today and throughout all time.
-The scriptures state the a sparrow will not fall to the ground with out His knowledge of it.
-All the deeds of men will be brought to light before our righteous judge, and every word ever spoken will be brought out.
+The scriptures state the a sparrow will not fall to the ground with out God's knowledge of the fact.
+All the deeds of men will be brought to light before our righteous judge, and every word speaking evil of others will be brought out.
 How very much do men need to be saved!
+And how the saved need to bridle their tongue.

 There is absolutely not one righteous person alive anywhere.
 The only hope and righteousness that can be attained is by first coming to Christ and asking for forgiveness of one's sins.